MrHotShot1996/Service-Desk-Tools/README.md

 Automation scripts to help quicken activities
 Service Desk Automation tools i created to help reduce redundant slow tasks.
 So far it contains scripts for customer response and incident/request creation.
+Important links and data are confidential thus i .gitignore it